 - the clinical methods used to measure effectiveness

 The authors analyzed 41 studies on the effectiveness of PPIs.
-They concluded there is little difference in the effectiveness of PPIs.
+They concluded that there’s little difference in the effectiveness of PPIs.

 The price of relief

 Until March 2014, Nexium was available only by prescription and at a significantly higher price.
 Nexium now offers an over-the-counter (OTC) product that’s priced competitively with Prilosec OTC.
 However, generic omeprazole may be less expensive than Prilosec OTC.

-Traditionally, insurance companies did not cover over-the-counter products.
+Traditionally, insurance companies didn’t cover OTC products.
 However, the PPI market has led many to revise their coverage of Prilosec OTC and Nexium OTC.
-If your insurance still doesn’t cover over-the-counter PPIs, a prescription for generic omeprazole or esomeprazole may be your best option.
+If your insurance still doesn’t cover OTC PPIs, a prescription for generic omeprazole or esomeprazole may be your best option.